AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-access-yarn-app-logs.md

 This topic explains how to access the logs for YARN (Yet Another Resource Negotiator) applications that have finished on a Windows-based Hadoop cluster in Azure HDInsight

 > [!IMPORTANT]
 > The information in this document applies only to Windows-based HDInsight clusters.
 Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight Deprecation on Windows](hdinsight-component-versioning.md#hdi-version-33-nearing-deprecation-date).
+For more information, see [HDInsight retirement on Windows](hdinsight-component-versioning.md#hdi-version-33-nearing-retirement-date).
 For information on accessing YARN logs on Linux-based HDInsight clusters, see [Access YARN application logs on Linux-based Hadoop on HDInsight](hdinsight-hadoop-access-yarn-app-logs-linux.md)
 >

 ### Prerequisites